MicrosoftDocs/azure-devops-docs/docs/report/dashboards/cycle-time-and-lead-time.md

 ::: moniker-end

 ::: moniker range="azure-devops-2019"
-1. If you haven't yet added the [Analytics Marketplace extension](../dashboards/analytics-extension.md), do that now.
+1. If you haven't yet [enabled or installed Analytics](analytics-extension.md)], do that now.
 2. (Optional) If you haven't yet configured your team's Kanban board, do that now.
 Define the [columns](../../boards/boards/add-columns.md) and [swimlanes](../../boards/boards/expedite-work.md) that support your workflow processes.
 3. If you haven't yet [added the widget to your dashboard](../add-widget-to-dashboard.md), do that now.